Gabriella Lukacs

 Cybercultures

 Undergraduate Seminar.
-This course will encourage students to consider how anthropology might offer new insights to studying Internet-based phenomena and how research on the Internet might inspire anthropologists to rethink such foundational concepts of the discipline as culture, community, and self.
-Drawing on scholarly essays, journalism, documentaries, and TED lectures, this course will cover three main topics: the development of the Internet, Internet-based work, and influencer culture.
-In reviewing the development of the Internet, we will also discuss such topics as remix culture, creative commons, copyleft, cyber-surveillance, hacking, the Anonymous movement, data mining, crowdsourcing, and crowdfleecing.
-We will spend the last month of the semester learning about digital labor and influencer culture.
-We will ask how the Internet transforms the world of work and fosters possibilities for new forms of employment.
-More concretely, we will inquire whether the architecture of the Internet is designed in ways that are conducive to cultivating freedom, creativity, and new forms of employment.
+In this course, we will draw on scholarly essays, journalism, documentaries, and TED lectures to discuss whether the architecture of the Internet is designed to foster more equitable communities, new opportunities to earn a living, freedom, and creativity.
 We will discuss various forms of hacking as key terrains where battles over the regulation of the Internet and struggles over intellectual property rights are waged.
-We will learn about data mining—a corporate practice that extracts value by transforming into data-commodities the traces we leave behind in cyberspace.
-By reading about entrepreneurial individuals who strive to develop DIY careers in the digital economy and by considering how the Internet operates as an apparatus that captures unpaid labor, we will explore how digital technologies transform the world of work.
-To understand the ways in which digital media are conducive to the formation of new communities and the ways in which they enable individuals to improve their status and employability, we will end the semester by discussing influencer culture.
+We will learn about surveillance capitalism, the platform economy, and data mining—a corporate practice that extracts value by transforming into data-commodities the traces we leave behind in cyberspace.
+By reading about entrepreneurial individuals who develop DIY careers in the digital economy and by considering how the Internet operates as an apparatus that captures unpaid labor, we will explore how digital technologies transform the world of work.
+To understand the ways in which digital media are conducive to the formation of new communities and the ways in which these communities enable individuals to improve their status in society, we will end the semester by discussing influencer culture.

-Undergraduate Seminar.
 This course inquires why we find it difficult to abandon deep-seated beliefs that men and women are not equally suited to pursue certain professions.
-We wonder whether women belong in the army, the cockpits of airplanes and space shuttles, or whether men make good nurses and babysitters.
+We ask whether women belong in the army, the cockpits of airplanes and space shuttles, or whether men make good nurses and babysitters.
 In this course, we will read scholarly texts and watch documentary films to analyze the relationship between gender and work in various social contexts.
 We will ask how the realm of work operates as a site where gender differences and hierarchies are reinforced.
 We will examine how our beliefs about gender-appropriate occupational identities are culturally conditioned and how employers perpetuate gender biases in their hiring practices as they prioritize growth and profit over ideals of gender equity.
 We will read about flight attendants who were able to negotiate less sexist weight standards only in 1991, women in factories who are hired for their nimble fingers, sex workers, hostesses, hosts, and exotic dancers who are expected to perform gender at work.
+This class takes a cross-cultural perspective in analyzing the relationship between gender and work.
+We will ask how neoliberal globalization intersects with local gender divisions of labor in diverse social contexts.

 Precarity and Politics